Meniscus tear: traumatic or degenerative?

 • Well-preserved remaining joint

-A partial knee replacement only replaces the damaged part of the knee joint – usually the inner part.
+A partial knee replacement (sledge prosthesis) replaces only the damaged part of the knee joint – usually the inner compartment.
 Advantages:

 • Faster rehabilitation